 We are truly blessed to live in a place which is graced by such glorious weather, however, with endless sunshine also comes the increased risk of sun burn.
 Especially in the summer months when UV levels really peak.

-We all know how important it is to wear SPF and to protect ourselves when out in the sun.
+We all know how important it is to wear SPF and a legionnaires hat to protect ourselves when out in the sun.
 After all, we now live in an age where there is an increased awareness of the danger posed by an overexposure to UV rays.
 Not only is protection from the sun the most valuable antiaging step you can introduce into your skincare routine but it will also be protecting you from other more sinister risks such as skin cancer.

 So how can we best protect ourselves from harmful UV rays?
 Slapping on the SPF is of course the best place to start but that in itself can be a bit of a mine field.
 Granted, the fact that we should be wearing SPF is well ingrained in us but what isn’t so clear is how much we should be applying.
 So how much sunscreen really is enough sunscreen?